monk-io/docs/docs/improve/multi-cloud.md

 </Tabs>

-After completing the survey, Monk will create instances according to your choices.
+After completing the survey, MonkOS will create instances according to your choices.
 Output from a successful run looks like this:

     ✔ Creating a new instance(s) on gcp...
 DONE
     ✔ Creating node: gcp-example-1 DONE